Jerney Kaagman: Early life and career

-Kaagman attended high school at Huygens Lyceum, Voorburg and was a member of the school choir and a school band, The Rangers.
+Kaagman attended high school at Huygens Lyceum, Voorburg, and was a member of the school choir and a school band, The Rangers.
 She also completed a secretarial course.

 In September 1969 she was invited to sing in the pop group Earth and Fire.
 After the band split in 1983, she made two solo albums and appeared in the first issue of Dutch Playboy (May 1983).
 She made another appearance at the age of 60 in April 2008.

 Kaagman was president of the Dutch musicians' union BV Pop.
 In the nineties, she was the public relations manager at the radio station Noordzee FM, and in 2000 she became director of Buma Culture Foundation.
-On 26 December 2008, she announced her departure from the music industry on Radio 1 and supports making music downloads illegal.
+She supported making music downloads illegal.
+On 26 December 2008, she announced her departure from the music industry on Radio 1.

-On 31 March 2009, Jerney Kaagman left Buma Culture.
-At the farewell reception, she was appointed Knight of the Order of Orange-Nassau.
+On 31 March 2009, Kaagman left Buma Culture.
+At the farewell reception, a day before, she was appointed Knight of the Order of Orange-Nassau.

-Personal life
+Personal life and death

 Kaagman never married, but had a long time relationship with Bert Ruiter, bass player for Focus and Earth and Fire.
 On 18 October 2012, she announced her retirement, due to suffering from Parkinson's disease.

+On 31 July 2026, Kaagman died from complications of Parkinsons's disease at the age of 79.